-In fact, a study by Oracle found that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate.
+In fact, according to a global CX study by Oracle found that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate.
 If you want your customers to stay loyal, you have to invest in their experience!

 Simply put, happy customers remain loyal.

-How is customer experience different from customer service?
+Is customer experience the same as customer service?

-In most cases, a customer’s first point of contact with a company is usually through interacting with an employee (either by visiting a store or by speaking on the phone).
-This gives your business an opportunity to provide best in class customer service.
+In most cases, a customer’s first point of contact with a company is usually by interacting with an employee (either by visiting a store or by speaking on the phone).
+This gives your business an opportunity to deliver great customer service.

 However, customer service is only one aspect of the entire customer experience.

 For example, if you book a vacation on the phone and the person you are speaking with is friendly and helpful, that’s good customer service.
-Yet, if your tickets arrive early and the hotel upgrades your room, then that’s a good customer experience.
+Yet, if your tickets arrive early and the hotel upgrades your room, then that’s a great customer experience!

 That’s how the two are different!